 Update on GSA's Cloud Services Broker Initiative

 The CCS PMO is investigating options for its next-generation cloud computing services business model to

-- accelerate cloud services' procurement, management, and provisioning across the government
+- Accelerate cloud services' procurement, management, and provisioning across the government; and

 GSA collaborated with multiple federal agencies (such as the department of Homeland Security, Labor, Justice, Defense, and Health & Human Services, as well as the National Aeronautics and Space Administration).
 It is now looking at industry partners for ideas on how to model GSA’s cloud services broker and/or assist with determining alternative solution(s).

 GSA’s Cloud Brokerage Request for Information (RFI), released in July 2012, has received 81 responses from industry partners.
 Cloud Brokerage is just one potential option under GSA’s consideration.
 The RFI responses will be used to determine CCS PMO’s next-generation cloud service offering.